hoefler02/hoefler02.github.io/_posts/2020-04-14-virsecconctf-tackstack.md

 categories: [pwn]
 ---

 Tackstack was a 100 point challenge during VirSecConCTF 2020.
-It was actually very simple, but somehow only accumulated 59 solves.
-The challenge gives us a command to connect to the challenge.
-No source code is provided.
+We are given a command to connect to the challenge with no source code provided.
 Below is a snapshot of the challenge server in action.
 Basically it allows us to type in "tacks" to be added to the stack.

 ```
 michael@computer:~/Documents/CTF/virseccon/tackstack$ nc jh2i.com 50038